Why buy delivered plants?

 3. 3% Hydrogen peroxide mixed one part to four parts water on dry soil will fizz and kill larvae on contact.

-If you have a huge infestation you may need to remove the plant, treat the roots, and re-pot your babe in fresh potting mix.
+If you have a huge infestation we highly recommend removing the plant, treat the roots, and re-pot your babe in fresh fancy (premium) potting mix.
 Make sure you buy a quality potting mix, sometimes these little critters are already lurking in the bag.
+This is the quickest way to stop fungal gnats.

-Build a barrier of food grade diatomaceous earth, washed sand, clay balls, or gravel so the flies can’t lay eggs in the first place.
+Build a barrier of food grade diatomaceous earth, washed sand LECA clay balls, or gravel so the fungal gnat flies can’t lay eggs in the first place.
 You can also hang yellow sticky traps to catch the adults.

 Once those unwanted pests are gone, implementing some preventative tactics will keep them out for good.